-MCRU have available a fully regulated linear power supply for the McIntosh MT5 and MT10 turntables.
-The MT5 requires 12V DC input, the MT10 requires 24V DC input.
+MCRU have available a fully regulated linear power supply for the McIntosh MT5 turntable.
+The MT5 requires 12V DC input.

 MCRU and Longdog Audio have sold 1000’s of our specially developed fully regulated linear power supplies.
 They provide a constant output voltage to replace the switch mode power supply bundled with most electronics.
 Cheap and noisy the SMPS does nothing for sound quality and can actually be detrimental to your hifi system sound quality, proven by customer feedback.

 MCRU have now turned our attention to the humble turntable and offer a regulated linear powe supply for the McIntosh range of turntables that are powered by a smps.
 We have tested these extensively and the regulated design does indeed improve the sound.

 The power supplys are based on our award winning two case design details behind the design are below, if you want the best possible performance from your turntable these power supplies are a must.

 The power supplies are made to suit your country, 100V, 120V, 230V and come supplied with a power cord as standard with the appropriate plug on UK, EU, USA, AUS etc.

 We offer a series of up-grades including pure silver DC cable, up-graded fuse etc etc. We also recommend the IsoTek EVO3 premier power cord with the power supply, you will get 30% off the list price if you order the cable at the same time as the power supply.